 We encourage our campers and camp staff to appreciate each meal based on the process of how food gets to our table: from its origins, to how we select and purchase each item, to the way in which we prepare and cook each meal, and, of course, to the shared experience of eating together.

 The Shared Meal Experience

-On most sessions, half of the menu is pre-planned by camp staff; the girls are involved in selecting a majority of foods and meals for the remaining menu.
+On most sessions, half of the menu is pre-planned by camp staff; the campers are involved in selecting a majority of foods and meals for the remaining menu.

-The 1 week Lil's Camp menus are nearly all pre-planned with a few meal or food selections saved for girls to pick during camp.
+The 1 week Lil's Camp menus are nearly all pre-planned with a few meal or food selections saved for campers to pick during camp.

 Sustainability in the outdoors is something that we’re passionate about.
 In striving for sustainability, we try not to waste food.
-We ask that girls try a little bit of something before taking a whole serving, and we encourage everyone to finish what is already on her plate.
+We ask that campers try a little bit of something before taking a whole serving, and we encourage everyone to finish what is already on their plate.